rhit-mendezm/personal-projects/README.md

 # Personal Projects: Marlon Mendez-Yanez

 This repository presents a curated collection of projects that I have developed, each reflecting my programming abilities and professional growth.
 Additional information about myself and projects can also be found on my [personal website](https://rhit-mendezm.github.io/).
 You can view my [résumé](./Marlon%20O.%20Mendez-Yanez%20-%20Resume.pdf) for a detailed overview of my experience and skills.
-Additionaly, You can
-[connect with me on LinkedIn](https://www.linkedin.com/in/marlon-mendez-yanez) to learn more about my professional background.
+Additionaly, You can [connect with me on LinkedIn](https://www.linkedin.com/in/marlon-mendez-yanez) to learn more about my professional background.

+## Repository Structure

+Each subdirectory contains a unique README file detailing its functionality and implementation.
+Below are brief summaries of each project’s technologies and purpose.
+For more information, please navigate to the respective directory.

 ## **rosie_runner**
 Created as a web programming course project, [Rosie Runner](https://github.com/rhit-csse280/final-project-s25_107) provides entertainment value for users in the form of an endless